RussellSnyder/Multi-Layered-Intelligent-Scaffolding/README.md

 ```javascript
 mkdirstr component form contact
 ```
 -read from settings.mlis.json to detect which framework we are working in.
+-If there is a script called mkdirstr in the framworks folder at this level, it will be called instead of the generic call.
-In this case, it is angular, so this command creates a contact.component.js, contact.html, and a contact.css file in a contact folder in the directory location for components given in the settings.mlis.json.
+-In this case, the framework is angular so the component function in frameworks/angular.js is called which creates a contact.component.js, contact.html, and a contact.css file in a contact folder in the directory location for components given in the settings.mlis.json.
 -this particular script would lead to a series of prompts such as 'field name 1','required?','another field?' with suggestions for each step.  optional arguments can be put in from the command line initially to avoid these prompts.

-if not framework was given in settings.mlis.json or any other part of a command is missing, a user will be prompted to enter something the mlis understands and/or be given options which they can choose.
+If no framework was given in settings.mlis.json or any other part of a command is missing, a user will be prompted to enter something the mlis understands and/or be given options which they can choose.

 Let's say a user has already specified they are working on an angular project in their settings.mlis.json file but wishes to take a Meso routine from an used when working with the express framework, but can't remember which routine it was, but remembers all the arguments!
-No worries, you can run
+No worries, you can run:
 ```javascript
 mkdirstr express:? form contact name:placeholder:"Joe Smith":required email:placeholder:"yourname@whatevs.com" sendemailto:'DjRussRuss@beastdj.com'
 ```